jtorchard/mahjongg_core/README.md

+Core engine for the Chinese game of Mahjong using Chinese Classical rules.

+References used:
+Great Mahjong Book: History, Lore, and Play by Jelte Rep Complete Book Of Mah Jongg by A. D. Millington
+Four Winds Mahjong Knowledgebase: https://www.4windsmj.com/kb/kb.htm

+TODO:
 Create all game actions as Commands.
 Keep full history of commands to allow undoing and also replaying games.
 Can also be used for saving and loading.
 Can also be used for testing, and generating random games, etc.